nazmulidris/developerlife.com/_posts/2018-10-21-getting-started-with-dagger2.md

 author: Nazmul Idris
 date: 2018-10-21 5:00:00+00:00
 excerpt: |
-  This tutorial is an introduction to Dagger 2 with a simple example of using it in Java.
+  This tutorial is an introduction to Dagger 2 with a simple example of using it in Java
 layout: post
 hero-image: assets/di-java-hero.svg
 title: "Introduction to Dagger 2"
 categories:
   - DI
 ---

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->

 - [About Dagger 2](#about-dagger-2)
   - [Annotations](#annotations)